kermitt2/biblio-glutton-extension/README.md

 ## Back end service

 The extension requires a functional [biblio-glutton](https://github.com/kermitt2/biblio-glutton) service.
-By default, the science-miner biblio-glutton service is used, but you can installed your own server to optimize response time.
+By default, the science-miner biblio-glutton service is used, but you can install your own biblio-glutton server to optimize response time, add your own repositories or local subscription access information.

 # License and contact